-Yes, they are totally amazing and beautiful, and I could literally spend all day watching videos of talented bakers decorating them.
+Yes, they are totally amazing and beautiful!
+And I could literally spend all day watching videos of talented bakers decorating them.
 However, this mama does NOT have the time or patience for that, nor do my kids…

 Royal Icing For Sugar Cookies

 And we DO use royal icing — but it’s a bit of an unorthodox recipe.
 It doesn’t use egg whites (no stressing over what to do with all those leftover egg yolks), and it doesn’t use meringue powder (I really hate one trick pony ingredients).

 Instead, it uses corn syrup to give it a crusty finish that has the most gorgeous glossy sheen.
 I bet you have some in your pantry right now, yes?
 Try it — you may just ditch your classic royal icing recipe for good.
 Seriously, this icing is SO ridiculously easy to make when you eliminate the eggs whites and/or meringue!

-Easy Royal Icing Tips
+Best Royal Icing Recipe Tips

 While I’m far from a royal icing expert, I do have a few tips to share that will help you get the best results from this easy royal icing recipe:

 1| The icing will be very thick to start, like surprisingly thick.
 This is OKAY!
 It’s easier to thin it down than it is to thicken it back up.
 Just add water, a tiny bit at a time, to thin it down.
 A simple spray bottle of water works wonders for this task.
-If you thin it too much, add more confectioners sugar as necessary.
+And if you thin it too much?
+Simply add more confectioners’ sugar as necessary.

 2| Not sure what the consistency should be for piping?
 An easy way to check is to simply use a spoon to scoop up some of the icing and drizzle it back into the bowl.
 If ten seconds have passed and you can still see where you drizzled it, it’s too thick.
 On the other hand, if it combines before ten seconds have passed, it’s too thin.

 3| Royal icing sets up very quickly.
 Keep the bowl covered with a piece of plastic wrap pressed down directly on top of the icing in between uses.
-This also means that if you’re using sprinkles with your royal icing, you should apply them immediately after piping or the icing will set up, and they’ll just bounce off.
+This also means that if you’re using sprinkles with your royal icing, you should apply them immediately after piping.
+Otherwise the icing will set up, and they’ll just bounce off.

 4| For novice cookies decorators (like me!), skip the fancy piping bags and tips.
 I achieved these gorgeous snowflake cookies with just a standard ziploc bag.
-I spooned the icing into the bag, zipped it up, and then snipped a small piece off the corner to pipe.
+I spooned the icing into the bag, zipped it up, and then snipped a tiny piece off the corner to pipe.

 Ziploc bags can be a bit difficult for younger kids to manipulate, though, so I have another fun hack to share for them…

-Easy Royal Icing Hack For Kids
+Squeeze Bottle Royal Icing Hack For Kids

 I grabbed a few empty squeeze bottles, washed them out, and used the plastic bags to squeeze the icing into the mouth of the bottle.
 Then I replaced the squeeze top, and voilà — an instant DIY cookie-decorating tool for kids!